simgrid/simgrid/docs/source/tuto_s4u.rst

 optional in this tutorial, it is not installed to reduce the image size.

-The code template is available under ``/source/simgrid-template-s4u`` in the image.
-You should copy it to your working directory when you first log in:
+The code template is available under ``/source/simgrid-template-s4u.git`` in the image.
+You should copy it to your working directory and recompile it when you first log in:

 .. code-block:: shell

-   cp -r /source/simgrid-template-s4u/* /source/tutorial
+   cp -r /source/simgrid-template-s4u.git/* /source/tutorial
    cd /source/tutorial
    cmake .
    make